ancaleuca/count-me-up/README.md

 * the timestamp of the last countMeUp run
 * the results of the last countMeUp run

-These fields are updated every time we run countMeUp, using their old value and whatever we find in `accountable_vote` between the last time we've run countMeUp and the current time.
+The results are updated every time we run countMeUp, using cached value and whatever we find in `accountable_vote` between the last time we've run countMeUp and the current time.
-This solution will run in under one second, because the only work done is a count with group by for just the votes stored in the past second or so.
+This solution will run in under one second, because the only work done is a `count` with `group by` on one table for rows stored in the past second or so.
-The following graph shows the average response times for countMeUp when run every second.
-The starting point is when there had already been 1 million votes and the server is being loaded with about 50 concurrent users voting every second (see `CountMeUpPerformanceTest.jmx` for the test plan).
+The following graph shows the average response times for countMeUp, when run every second.
+The starting point is when there had already been 1 million votes, and the server is being loaded with about 50 concurrent users voting every second (see `CountMeUpPerformanceTest.jmx` for the test plan).

 ![Response times for countMeUp](https://octodex.github.com/images/yaktocat.png)